hbuter-rubrik/hbuter-rubrik/README.md

 I'm a Sales Engineer at Rubrik #briklayer who's trying to to automate things using PowerShell & Python.
 Each day you live you learn!
 The repos found here are mostly my scripts that I either use for demo's or scripts that I have used to help customers and the Rubrik community.
 <br>
 <br>
-🌱 I’m currently learning Python and reading "Automate the boring stuff with Python 2nd edition"<br>
+🌱 I’m currently learning Python and doing the 100daysofcode challenge in Udemy and reading "Automate the boring stuff with Python 2nd edition"<br>
 👯 I’m trying to colloborate on Rubrik Build Powershell & Python repo, where I can and add some scripts<br> 📫 How to reach me: <a href="https://twitter.com/hbuter">@hbuter @ Twitter</a></br>
 ⚡ Fun fact: I'm Dutch but living in the UK on the south coast and I love to cycle but only when the weather is nice 😄 <br>